-At the discretion of and in compliance with County Department policies and procedures, employees may request a cash advance to conduct business for the County Department.
+At the discretion of and in compliance with county policies and procedures, employees may request a cash advance to conduct business for the county department of social/human services.
 The amount of the travel advance shall be no larger than the total per diem allowance for the planned trip.
-The State Department-prescribed Request for Travel Advance form or alternate form containing the same information shall be used for requesting an advance.
-The form should require the signed approval of the employee's supervisor and the County Department Director or designee.
+The Colorado Department of Health Care Policy and Financing prescribed Request for Travel Advance form or alternate form containing the same information shall be used for requesting an advance.
+The form should require the signed approval of the employee's supervisor and the department director or designee.